Arkzv/Darts/README.md

 # Calculation of expected score distribution in Darts game

 The question to answer
-* What is the point with the highest expected score on the dartboard given standard deviation of throws
+* What is the point on the dartboard with the highest expected score given standard deviation of throws (other words where to throw a dart for novice/advanced/expert player?)

 ### The distribution of scores varies depending on the standard deviation of throws
 All the graphs below are generated using the code in the repository